Omar Amiralay: Activism

 In 2000 Amiralay was a signatory to the "Declaration of the 99", a manifesto signed by 99 prominent Syrian intellectuals calling for an end to the state of emergency in force since 1963, the release of all political prisoners and prisoners of conscience, and the permitting of political parties and independent civil society organizations.
 This was seen as an expression of the general goals of the Syrian democratic opposition and of the movement known as the Damascus Spring in general.
 Amiralay was a prominent participant in the various debates and petitions that marked the Damascus Spring.

-In 2005, in the aftermath of the assassination of former Lebanese prime minister Rafiq al-Hariri, Amiralay signed a declaration by Syrian intellectuals calling for a Syrian withdrawal from Lebanon and an end to the attacks on Syrian workers in that country.
-Despite these activities, Amiralay does not consider himself to be involved in politics, but in "civil society".
+In 2005, in the aftermath of the assassination of former Lebanese prime minister Rafic Hariri, Amiralay signed a declaration by Syrian intellectuals calling for a Syrian withdrawal from Lebanon and an end to the attacks on Syrian workers in that country.
+Despite these activities, Amiralay did not consider himself to be involved in politics, but in "civil society".